NickMcWay/InFrame/PRIVACY_POLICY.md

-# InFrame Privacy Policy
+InFrame Privacy Policy

-**Last updated:** September 16, 2025
+Effective date / Last updated: September 16, 2025

-## 1. Introduction
+1. Introduction

 InFrame ("App," "we," "us," or "our") lets you capture context selfies by pairing a scene photo with your reaction shot.
-This privacy policy explains what information the App touches, how it is used, and what choices you have while using the current beta build.
+This privacy policy explains what information we process, why, and the choices you have while using the current beta build.

-## 2. Information We Process
+2. Information We Process

 | Data Type | How It Is Obtained | Purpose | Shared With Third Parties |
 |-----------|--------------------|---------|---------------------------|